AlbertaSat/ex2_ground_station_website/README.md

 ### Links

-**[Contributing tutorial](CONTRIBUTING.md)** - Find out how to develop and extend the project.
+**[How to Develop and Extend this project](CONTRIBUTING.md)** - A guide to developing this project further.
+Includes instructions for setting up the development environment, running the app, testing the app, and expanding critical parts of the app.

-**[Source code documentation](#)** - Automatically generated documentation for the source code.
-When you make changes to the code, update the documentation to match it using `source ./update_docs.sh`
+**[Source code documentation](#)** - This is automatically generated documentation for the source code.
+When you make changes to the code, update this documentation to match it using `source ./update_docs.sh`

-**[RESTful API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - Documentation for the RESTful backend API of this Flask app.
-Relevant source code located in `groundstation/backend_api`.
+**[RESTful API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - This is documentation for the RESTful backend API of this Flask app.
+Relevant source code is located in `groundstation/backend_api`.
 There are examples of requests that you can make to the backend and what responses to expect.

+**[Glossary](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki/Glossary)** - Go here if you're confused about a word or phrase that we keep using.

-**[Wiki](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki)** - See more information about the project's development.
+**[Wiki](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki)** - See more information about the project's design and development.